hardik1144/Fyle_WebDevelopmentProject-Calculator/README.md

 To run this web app locally just download the files in this repository and save them in a single folder.
 After doing so, just run the HTML file.
 It is not necessary to download the README.md file.

+## Assumptions:-

+Instead of providing an exclamation as an error icon, I have made the field to highlight in red when an incoorect value is added in the field or a field is left empty.

 ## Screenshots of the websites:-

 Screenshots of all the cases ( successful or failed cases ) have added in this file.